The Confident Eater

 My fussy eater is not putting on weight, what can I do?, Judith Yeabsley|Fussy Eating NZ, nuts, #putonweightforfussyeaters, #putonweightforpickyeaters, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters

 x) Nuts – are a great source of trace elements like zinc and selenium.
 If a child is happy to snack on them then great, and they are crunchy and dry so can be a win.
-If not, then we can grind and substitute for some of the flour in baking or use in bliss balls or muesli bars.
+If not, then you can grind and substitute for some of the flour in baking or use in bliss balls or muesli bars.

 4. Add in protein – darker meats are generally higher calorie and higher fat.
-So, for example, chicken drumsticks or thighs (which we can slice, crumb and nugget if necessary) are a good bet.
+So, for example, chicken drumsticks or thighs (which you can slice, crumb and nugget if necessary) are a good bet.

 Mince is commonly accepted and is easy to use in burgers, bolognaise or meatballs.